 Generally, your customer’s journey starts with product awareness and ends with their purchase.
 Friction is descriptive of any point in that journey where customers experience resistance.

 It’s not possible to entirely get rid of Friction in transactions.
 Every business has Friction that’s unavoidable somewhere along the way.
 For example, you must get a customer’s shipping information before a purchase is complete, which can be seen as Friction.

 There are times when Friction can be a good thing.
-Taking too many barriers out of the purchasing equation can leave you open to cybersecurity threats and fraud.
+Taking too many barriers from the purchasing equation can open you to cybersecurity threats and fraud.
 Also, asking customers to verify certain information can make for a smoother overall transaction, even though it is technically Friction.
 Positive Friction is deliberate and sets reasonable limits that minimally impact the shopping experience, like requiring a complex password.

 So what about minimizing negative Friction?

 Ways to Reduce Friction in the Buying Experience

 Some of the general ways you can reduce Friction and optimize your purchasing experience include:

 - Remove obstacles from checkout.
 If you have a clunky experience, you can rapidly undo your hard work in convincing a customer to choose your products.
 Cut down on as many steps as possible while keeping checkout safe and secure.
 Keep everything organized intuitively.
 Ask only for the information you absolutely must have for the transaction.
 If you want additional information, ask for it after the purchase.